Australian-Text-Analytics-Platform/ai-annotator/README.md

 - `user_schema.json` - User schema used for classification
 - `corpus.zip` - Serialized corpus data
 - `corpus.csv` - CSV format of the corpus with results

+## Author

+Sebastian Haan

+## Acknowledgments

+Acknowledgments are an important way for us to demonstrate the value we bring to your research.
+Your research outcomes are vital for ongoing funding of the Sydney Informatics Hub.

+If you make use of this software for your research project, please include the following acknowledgment:

+"This research was supported by the Sydney Informatics Hub, a Core Research Facility of the University of Sydney."